1. Student Registration

 1.3.2 Graduate and professional students who were previously enrolled at Texas A&M but did not attend during the previous 12 months must apply for readmission.

-1.4 Registration is not complete until the student has paid his or her fees by the prescribed deadline.
+1.4 Registration is not complete until the student has paid their fees by the prescribed deadline.

 1.5 Curriculum Violation: Degree-Seeking Graduate and Undergraduate Students

-1.5.1 A student is expected to register for a schedule of courses that follows the program of study for a degree in his or her college.
-A student who elects not to follow the program of study must obtain approval from his or her academic advisor, department head or college Dean or designee, and the Dean or designee of the college offering the courses.
-A student who fails to obtain approval may be, by his or her Dean or designee, held from registration, removed from the inappropriate course(s) and/or required to register for a prescribed schedule of courses.
+1.5.1 A student is expected to register for a schedule of courses that follows the program of study for a degree in their college.
+A student who elects not to follow the program of study must obtain approval from their academic advisor, department head or college Dean or designee, and the Dean or designee of the college offering the courses.
+A student who fails to obtain approval may be, by their Dean or designee, held from registration, removed from the inappropriate course(s) and/or required to register for a prescribed schedule of courses.

-1.5.2 A student whose work is unsatisfactory or who is on scholastic probation may be required by his or her college or department to register for a prescribed schedule.
+1.5.2 A student whose work is unsatisfactory or who is on scholastic probation may be required by their college or department to register for a prescribed schedule.

-1.5.3 A student who is held from registration because of scholastic deficiency in a major and who changes his or her curriculum into a new college may not register for hours in his or her previous major during the next semester without specific approval from the new Dean or designee.
+1.5.3 A student who is held from registration because of scholastic deficiency in a major and who changes their curriculum into a new college may not register for hours in their previous major during the next semester without specific approval from the new Dean or designee.
 Violation of this rule constitutes academic misconduct.

-1.6 A student must be enrolled in order to use the facilities of the university or the time of any member of its staff in connection with work for which he or she expects to receive academic credit.
+1.6 A student must be enrolled in order to use the facilities of the university or the time of any member of its staff in connection with work for which they expect to receive academic credit.

 1.7 A full-time undergraduate student is defined as one who is enrolled for at least 12 semester hours during a fall or spring semester or eight hours in a summer semester.
 A Q grade or W grade does not count toward the certification of enrollment status.
 Only hours greater than 0 for which a student is currently enrolled at Texas A&M University can be used toward certification of enrollment.
-During his or her last semester prior to graduation, if an undergraduate student is enrolled at Texas A&M in all remaining hours needed to complete his or her degree and has applied for graduation, he or she may be certified as a full-time student for that final semester even though he or she may be enrolled in less than 12 semester hours during a fall or spring semester or eight hours in a summer semester.
-Students participating in student teaching, internships, and cooperative education programs, and study abroad programs who are enrolled in less than 12 hours during a fall or spring semester or eight hours in a summer semester may be eligible to be certified as a full-time student with the approval of the Dean of the College or his or her designee.
+During their last semester prior to graduation, if an undergraduate student is enrolled at Texas A&M in all remaining hours needed to complete their degree and has applied for graduation, they may be certified as a full-time student for that final semester even though they may be enrolled in less than 12 semester hours during a fall or spring semester or eight hours in a summer semester.
+Students participating in student teaching, internships, and cooperative education programs, and study abroad programs who are enrolled in less than 12 hours during a fall or spring semester or eight hours in a summer semester may be eligible to be certified as a full-time student with the approval of the Dean of the College or their designee.
 These certifications listed above based on exceptions cannot be met by enrollment in zero credit courses(s) and might not be used to qualify for Federal Financial Aid as federal regulations determine financial aid eligibility.

 1.8 A full-time graduate student is defined as one who is registered for nine semester hours during a fall or spring semester or six hours in a summer semester.
 A Q grade or W grade does not count toward the certification of enrollment status.
 Only hours greater than 0, for which a student is currently enrolled at Texas A&M University, can be used toward certification of enrollment.
-During his or her last semester prior to graduation, if a graduate student is enrolled at Texas A&M in all remaining hours needed to complete his or her degree, has applied for graduation and does not hold a graduate assistantship, he or she may be certified as a full-time student for that final semester even though he or she may be enrolled in less than nine semester hours during a fall or spring semester, or six hours in a summer semester.
+During their last semester prior to graduation, if a graduate student is enrolled at Texas A&M in all remaining hours needed to complete their degree, has applied for graduation and does not hold a graduate assistantship, they may be certified as a full-time student for that final semester even though they may be enrolled in less than nine semester hours during a fall or spring semester, or six hours in a summer semester.
 Students participating in student teaching, internships, and cooperative education programs who are enrolled in less than nine semester hours during a fall or spring semester or six hours during a summer semester may be eligible to be certified as a full-time student with the approval of the Dean of the College or his or her designee.
 These certifications listed above based on exceptions cannot be met by enrollment in zero credit courses(s) might not be used to qualify for Federal Financial Aid as federal regulations determine financial aid eligibility.

 1.8.1 A student participating in an advanced dental education graduate program may be classified as full time.
 These postdoctoral advanced dental specialty curricula require a mandatory course of study and various experiences including extensive patient treatment, internships, external rotations, research and special studies defined and accepted by Texas A&M University as adequate to constitute full time enrollment.
 Federal regulations determine eligibility for financial aid recipients.
 Policies and procedures within the Scholarships & Financial Aid Office will address enrollment definitions for financial aid purposes.